nunnarivu-labs/slate-web/README.md

 ## 3. Key Features

 *   **Intuitive Card-Based Interface:** A responsive, grid-based layout for a clean and visual way to view, create, and edit notes.
-*   **Rich Text Formatting with Smart Markdown:** Notes are automatically rendered as formatted HTML if they contain Markdown syntax but look like plain text otherwise.
-This keeps the editing experience simple while allowing for powerful formatting.
+*   **Rich Text Formatting with Smart Markdown:** Notes are automatically rendered as formatted HTML, keeping the editing experience simple while allowing for powerful formatting.
-*   **Flexible Tag-Based Organization:** Instead of rigid folders, Slate uses a flexible tagging system.
-Assign multiple tags to a single note for powerful, multi-dimensional organization.
+*   **Flexible Tag-Based Organization:** A flexible tagging system for powerful, multi-dimensional organization.
 *   **Real-Time Sync Across Devices:** Built on the Convex real-time database, notes are automatically and instantly synced across all logged-in sessions.

+#### Exclusive AI Capabilities (Available for Live Demo)
+This project also includes a seamless integration with the Google Gemini API.
+These premium features are available to be demonstrated in a live walkthrough:
+*   **One-Click Summarization:** Generate a concise summary of long notes.
+*   **Action-Item Extraction:** Automatically create a Markdown checklist from unstructured text.

 #### Upcoming Features (In Development)

-*   **Unobtrusive AI Integration (Gemini):** A subtle icon in the editor will unlock powerful AI assistance on demand, including:
-    *   Summarizing long notes.
-    *   Extracting action items into a checklist.
-    *   Suggesting relevant tags based on the note's content.
+*   AI-Powered Tag Suggestions

 ## 4. Tech Stack